DREAM: Diffusion Rectification and Estimation-Adaptive Models: Ethic impact

 \section{Ethic impact}

 This research is applicable to the task of enhancing human facial resolution, a frequent requirement in mobile photography.
 It does not inherently contribute to negative social consequences.
-However, given concerns surrounding personal security, it is crucial to safeguard against its potential misuse for harmful intentions.
+However, given personal security concerns, it is crucial to safeguard against its potential misconduction.